RAM Evaluation Results

 Test Environment

-All experiments were conducted on a single workstation with fixed seeds and consistent evaluation protocols.
-Reproducibility was a first-class concern throughout.
+Every experiment ran on a single workstation with fixed seeds and the same evaluation protocol.
+Reproducibility wasn't an afterthought; it was a hard requirement from day one.

 Hardware